tesselhuib/Valve_AI/README.md

 # Valve_AI
-This repository contains all code written for my 3 month internship at Amsterdam Center for Computational Cardiology.
-The report related to the internship can be found in the repository as well as: `internship_report.pdf`.
+This repository contains all code written for a 3 month internship project.
+For more information, the report related to the internship can be found in the repository as well as: `internship_report.pdf`.
 The goal of the project was to detect valvular heart disease on ECG.

 ### Conda environment